Spark Nova Scotia Competition Rules

 - The Entrant’s company must use technology as a core aspect of their business, such that the business is not possible without that technology.

 - Consulting businesses are not eligible.

-- Companies that have previously won Spark Nova Scotia, including Spark Innovation Challenge, are not eligible to re-apply.
+- Companies that have been a Spark Nova Scotia Competition winner previously, including through the Spark Innovation Challenge, are not eligible to re-apply.